xiaoxiae/videos/09-bathroom-tiles/SCRIPT.md

 As for time complexity, there can be at most $n/2$ pairs of parentheses and we need at most one row for each, so this solution runs in time $O(n)$.

-(TODO: animation)
 Interestingly, $O(n)$ is not the fastest way this problem can be solved.
 There is an arguably more beautiful solution that only requires $O(\log n)$ rows, which I'm not going to show in this video but would instead love you, the viewer, to think about on your own.

-(TODO: animation)
 I will leave a link to solution to this problem and many more in the description, if you're interested in solving some on your own.
-Also, if you come up with a different solution or a new problem entirely, write it in the comments so other people can see and take inspiration from.

 # Computational power